dlabraca/ResearchProject/README.md

 - It is essentially a python implementation of the R package CPM: https://cran.r-project.org/web/packages/cpm/cpm.pdf

 ThresholdMonte.py - Code to simulate the threshold values used in the detector.
-The outline of the algorithm can be seen in the paper above.
+The outline of the algorithm can be seen in the paper above by  Ross, Gordon & Tasoulis, Dimitris & Adams, Niall.

 Thresholds - Contains some generated thresholds of varying lengths - simulated using 10^5 streams